Arena: TD Garden

 Here are the quick hitters related to the game:

-- Do go through the injury list before placing your bets.
+- Peek at the injury list before placing stakes.

 Expert Betting tips